glowiak/vmanager/README.txt

 To do this you must:
 on Arch: install qemu-arch-extra package and edit /opt/vmanager/arch file on other distro/OS: edit /opt/vmanager/arch file

+What I'll add in 0.13:
+-support for FreeBSD without patches
+-support for ArchLinux32 and ArchLinuxARM
+-importing virtual machines